stfc-sciml/DeepXDE-ZCS/README.md

   ```bash
   DDE_BACKEND=pytorch python diff_rec_aligned_pideeponet_zcs.py
   ```

+If you have multiple GPUs, prepend `CUDA_VISIBLE_DEVICES=0` to the above commands when comparing your results with those reported below.

 ### Results

-The GPU memory and wall time we measured on a Nvidia V100 are reported below.
+The GPU memory and wall time we measured on a Nvidia V100 (with CUDA 12.2) are reported below.
 Note that this example is a small-scale problem for quick demo; ZCS can save more (in ratio) memory and time for larger-scale problems (e.g., those with more functions, more points, and higher-order PDEs).